 -

-Yes, therapy with a chronic illness psychologist can improve your emotional well-being, reduce stress, and help you develop healthier coping mechanisms.
-Many patients report a significant improvement in their mental health and overall quality of life after receiving therapy.
+Therapy with a chronic illness psychologist can improve your emotional well-being, reduce stress, and help you develop healthier coping mechanisms that contribute to overall quality of life.

 -